Follow these Container Vegetable Garden Design Ideas to maximize harvest and make your edible garden less boring.

-If your garden doesn’t get all the sunlight it needs, do not let that stop you from growing veggies.
-DIY a movable garden, which is basically a raised bed on wheels.
+If your garden doesn’t get all the sunlight it needs, DIY a movable garden, which is basically a raised bed on wheels.
 This way, you can grow vegetables and move them around accordingly, where they get the right sun exposure to thrive well.

 Check out some amazing movable garden ideas here